hexalang/Hexa/docs/reference.md

 Decorators are a compile-time concept, like C++ attributes.

 Decorators start with `@` and are placed before a declaration.
 Multiple decorators are allowed (in any order).
-Their names are camelCase (like identifiers), any name is allowed (including reserved keywords).
+Their names are camelCase (like identifiers), and any name is allowed (excluding reserved keywords).

 They may alter the behavior of the declaration they are attached to or even trigger compile-time actions like AST transformations via macros.